facebookresearch/fairseq/examples/constrained_decoding/README.md

 # (Vectorized) Lexically constrained decoding with dynamic beam allocation

-This page provides instructions for how to use lexically constrained decoding in Fairseq.
+This page provides instructions for how to use lexically constrained decoding in Fairseq, including positive lexically constrained decoding and negative lexically constrained decoding.
+In the following and code implementation, we may eliminate the word of positive and only use 'constraints' refers to 'positive constraints' by default.
 Fairseq implements the code described in the following papers:

 * [Fast Lexically Constrained Decoding With Dynamic Beam Allocation](https://www.aclweb.org/anthology/N18-1119/) (Post & Vilar, 2018)